HenryElJ/personal_projects/README.md

 ### Sumo Database

 Web scraping [Sumo Reference](https://sumodb.sumogames.de/Default.aspx) for the daily basho (i.e. tournament) matches and their results from 1958 - present.
-Data has been exported as two JSON files *sumo_database_matches* and *sumo_database_results*, and the csv *sumo_database_195801_202209*.
+Data has been exported as:

+* *sumo_database_matches.json* - match details

+* *sumo_database_results.json* - win/loss/draw results

+* *sumo_database_195801_202209.csv* - complete cleaned and tabulated match details and results

 This is useful as there currently doesn't exist any tabulated data for this large a collection of results (only done by day or by basho).

 ## R